Cholesterol lowering herbs and supplements will not by themselves provide a natural remedy for high cholesterol.

 You need oat bran or psyllium to 'flush through' your digestive system - the longer stuff 'sits there' the more you absorb.

 For psyllium, take 1 tablespoon of powder dissolved in water or juice twice a day.
-Also drink plenty of fluids - about 6 to 8 glasses a day - as psyllium can have a laxative effect.
+Also drink plenty of fluids - about 6 to 8 glasses of water a day - as psyllium can have a laxative effect which will dehydrate you if you don't drink plenty of water.

 You need to have your cholesterol measured by your doctor - you should find that a natural remedy for high cholesterol should have an effect in about 3 months.